1884 - 1968

-She already managed the breakthrough in the German film business in 1920 and she impersonated numerous roles in movies with promising titles.
+Already in 1920 she made her breakthrough in the German film business and she impersonated numerous roles in movies with promising titles.

-To these movies belong "Indische Rache" (20) with Georg Alexander, Ernst Dernburg, Harry Liedtke and Edith Meller, "Kriminalpolizei, Abteilung Mord" (20) with Robert Leffler, "Dämon der Welt, 3.
-Teil: Das goldene Gift" (20) with Georg John and Charles Willy Kayser, "Das schwarze Boot" (20) with Ludwig Trautmann and Erich Bartels and "Der langsame Tod" (20) with Ressel Orla, Lucie Höflich, Eduard von Winterstein and Albert Paulig.
+Among them were "Indian Revenge" (20) with Georg Alexander, Ernst Dernburg, Harry Liedtke and Edith Meller, "Kriminalpolizei, Abteilung Mord" (20) with Robert Leffler, "Demon of the World, 3rd Part: The Golden Poison" (20) with Georg John and Charles Willy Kayser, "Das schwarze Boot" (20) with Ludwig Trautmann and Erich Bartels and "Der langsame Tod" (20) with Ressel Orla, Lucie Höflich, Eduard von Winterstein and Albert Paulig.

-In the next few years she acted successfully in front of the camera and she often impersonated exotic roles and women.
+In the next few years she continued to act very successfully in front of the camera and she often impersonated rather exotic roles and female characters.

-To the movies of those years belong "Das Haus der Qualen" (21) with Ressel Orla, Fritz Kortner and Rudolf Klein-Rhoden, "Die goldene Mauer" (21) with Ludwig Trautmann, "Der Flug in den Tod" (21) with Ernst Dernburg and Josefine Dora, "Was der Totenkopf erzählt" (21) with Fritz Kampers, Bruno Eichgrün and Maria Zelenka, "Das Abenteuer des Dr. Kircheisen" (21) with Hans Marr, Lotte Neumann and Hermann Thimig, "Millionenschieber" (22) with Sacha Gura, Harry Hardt and Hans-Adalbert Schlettow and "Schuld und Sühne" (22) with Rudolf Biebrach, Theodor Loos and Leopold von Ledebur.
+Her films of these years include "Das Haus der Qualen" (21) with Ressel Orla, Fritz Kortner and Rudolf Klein-Rhoden, "Die goldene Mauer" (21) with Ludwig Trautmann, "Der Flug in den Tod" (21) with Ernst Dernburg and Josefine Dora, "Was der Totenkopf erzählt" (21) with Fritz Kampers, Bruno Eichgrün and Maria Zelenka, "Das Abenteuer des Dr. Kircheisen" (21) with Hans Marr, Lotte Neumann and Hermann Thimig, "Millionenschieber" (22) with Sacha Gura, Harry Hardt and Hans-Adalbert Schlettow and "Schuld und Sühne" (22) with Rudolf Biebrach, Theodor Loos and Leopold von Ledebur.

-Afterwards her fame faded fast and she only appeared in few more movies like "Das Kabinett des Dr. Segato" (23) with Friedrich Berger, Wilhelm Diegelmann, Bruno Eichgrün and Theodor Loos and "Entsiegelte Lippen" (25) with Wilhelm Diegelmann, Bruno Eichgrün, Fritz Kampers and Maria Zelenka.
+After that her film career quickly came to an end and she only appeared in a few more movies like "Das Kabinett des Dr. Segato" (23) with Friedrich Berger, Wilhelm Diegelmann, Bruno Eichgrün and Theodor Loos and "Entsiegelte Lippen" (25) with Wilhelm Diegelmann, Bruno Eichgrün, Fritz Kampers and Maria Zelenka.